Sennadir/NoisyGNN/README.md

 ## Overview

 This repository contains python codes and datasets necessary to run the proposed NoisyGNN approach.
-NoisyGNN is a defense approach designed to defend GNNs while mainting a low complexity in term of time and operations.
+NoisyGNN is a defense approach designed to defend GNNs while maintaining a low complexity in term of time and operations.
 The main idea of the paper consists of injecting noise during training in the hidden representations.
 Please refer to our paper for additional specifications.

 ## Requirements